-sFig.
-3: Optimisation of FPG and hOGG1 in the Comet assay, conducted on spermatocytes treated with glycidamide at 50nM, 0.5µM, 5µM for 18 h, or H2O2 at 50nM, 500nM, 5µM for 5 min.
+Fig. S3: Optimisation of FPG and hOGG1 in the Comet assay, conducted on spermatocytes treated with glycidamide at 50nM, 0.5µM, 5µM for 18 h, or H2O2 at 50nM, 500nM, 5µM for 5 min.
 (A) Enzyme activity of FPG was confirmed as the addition of FPG increased detection of DNA damage in glycidamide treated cells.
 Enzyme activity of hOGG1 could be confirmed as increases in DNA damage were detected following hOGG1 treatment at 1:100 and 1:500, but not at 1:1000 dilution in glycidamide treated cells.
-(B) Both FPG and hOGG1 detected similar levels of damage in H2O2 treated cells at the concentrations of used in our study (1:1000 and :500 respectively).
+(B) Both FPG and hOGG1 detected similar levels of damage in H2O2 treated cells at the concentrations of used in our study (1:1000 and: 500 respectively).
 However increased hOGG concentration (1:100) detected more damage than FPG, demonstrating not only the activity of the hOGG enzyme but also the specificity of hOGG1 for oxidative damage.

 Supplementary Data